jetstack/vault-helper/README.md

   read        Read arbitrary vault path.
-If no output file specified, output to console. renew-token Renew token on vault server. setup       Setup kubernetes on a running vault server. version     Print the version number of vault-helper
+If no output file specified, output to console. renew-token Renew token on vault server. setup       Setup kubernetes on a running vault server. version     Print the version number of vault-helper.

 Flags:
   -p, --config-path string   Set config path to directory with tokens (default "/etc/vault") -h, --help                 help for vault-helper
+  -l, --log-level int        Set the log level of output.
+0-Fatal 1-Info 2-Debug (default 1)

 Use "vault-helper [command] --help" for more information about a command.
 ```